 In order to fly with your pet, your pet must have been microchipped with an electronic identification system (transponder).
 If your pet received a clearly visible tattoo prior to 3 July 2011, your pet can also travel within the European Union using the information in this tattoo.

 Unfortunately, you are not allowed to take pets to all destinations as the transport of pets may not be permitted by the local authorities.
-Therefore, Transavia does not transport pets on the following routes:
+For this reason, Transavia does not transport pets to the United Kingdom, Ireland, Scotland, Malta, the United Arab Emirates and Chambéry.
+(This is due to the regulations at the airports and has nothing to do with the regulations in these countries).

 Back to top